At a glance

 There should be at least one tray on every level of the house; this is especially important for very young and senior cats who can have trouble negotiating stairs.

-Do not place litter trays in close proximity to where the cat eats and drinks.
-Nobody wants to eat near their toilet, that includes cats.
+Do not place litter trays close to where the cat eats and drinks.
+Nobody wants to eat near their toilet, which includes cats.

 Avoid high-traffic and/or noisy areas such as the kitchen.

 The use of scented cat litter may be pleasant for us, but a cat’s sense of smell is considerably better than ours and strongly scented products can be overwhelming.

 Second-hand smoke contains dozens of carcinogens (cancer-causing chemicals) which damage the health of exposed cats.

 Cats who have lived in a smoking environment for five years or more are three times more likely to develop lymphosarcoma.

 These are a big no-no. Cooked bones are too brittle and can easily splinter, causing oral and gastrointestinal perforation.

 If you want to give your cat some bones, which are great for oral hygiene, stick with raw chicken necks or wingtips, supervise the cat while he is eating the bone and remove them after 20 minutes.

 Many human foods which are perfectly safe for us to eat are toxic to cats, these include:

 - Products that contain xylitol